Memories and a BIG Photo Collection

 A Big Hit in 1985 – Children’s ID Cards

-1993 honored the 45th edition of the fair and brought in over $13,000 for the organization.
+The 1993 edition honored the 45th anniversary of the fair and raised over $13,000 for the organization.
 The event was held for the first time on what was referred to as “the Lord’s Day.”
 This year’s donation recipients included the Matheny School, the Basking Ridge Little League, and the New Jersey Foundation Pediatric Trauma Center, as well as others.

 What killed the Kiwanis Community Fair?

-1993 saw the last Kiwanis Fair at the Oak Street school grounds.
+The 1993 Kiwanis Fair was the last one held at the Oak Street school grounds.

 In March 1994, the Bernardsville News published a story about the Kiwanis Club’s proposal to move the fair to the Far Hills Fairgrounds.
 That proposal was ultimately denied, and in July 1994, the fair was canceled.